-Searching for the configuration of Elite Dangerous that works the best when using Oculus Rift?
-There is a lot of information on the web on how do it and how to set it up so that you can play it on your virtual reality headset.
+There is a lot of information on the web on how to do it and how to set it up so that you can play it on VR headsets.
 But not all of them give you those little details that can change your experience enormously.

 Here are the words from the Redditor on the immersion: